Fun people. Cool work. Real results.

 For over 30 years, Debi has worked in agencies and design studios as creative director, designer, and layout artist.
 She’s not afraid to be unconventional, yet practical…create concepts that are loud, while subtle…implement with speed and quality to deliver graphics that attract the eyes, hearts, and minds of an intended audience.

 Serving as lead design partner for several major human resource consulting firms for decades, Debi knows how to design clearly for HR change, employee engagement, and employment branding.
 She is also experienced in B2B marketing, annual reports, and corporate identity and has worked in a variety of industries including manufacturing, healthcare, higher education, and consumer products.

-A graduate of The Art Institute of Pittsburgh, Debi is a founding partner of Creative Oxygen, an Ohio-based full-service marketing firm, as well as a creative partner of Workforce Communication.
+A graduate of The Art Institute of Pittsburgh, Debi is an independent graphic designer and creative strategist, as well as a creative partner of Workforce Communication.
 Through the years, Debi has won numerous awards from the Advertising Club of Toledo and the International Association of Business Communicators (IABC) in Detroit and Phoenix.

 Client Services, Graphic Design

 As an ultrarunner competing in races that are 26, 50, and even 100 miles long, Jill Plamondon trains for going the distance after hours and between her kids’ soccer games.
 She also knows what it takes to go mile after mile in her work life, uniting design with content to tell a personalized story for each client through branding workforce communication.
 As a key player on many large campaigns, she’s designed infographics, brochures, flyers, posters, websites, mobile apps, and much more.

 In her more than 20 years as a graphic designer, Jill has collaborated with writers, printers, designers, and photographers to make messages come alive in a variety of settings.
 Her clients have been both big and small names in retail, health care, manufacturing, nonprofit, and more.